The Family Educational Rights and Privacy Act (FERPA)

 If the panel determines that the information at issue is inaccurate, misleading, or a violation of privacy or other rights, the student's record shall be amended in accordance with the decision and the student so informed in writing.
 If the decision is unsatisfactory to the student, a statement(s) commenting on the information in the record or setting forth any reason for disagreeing with the decision may be placed by the student in the educational record.
 The statement(s) shall be maintained as part of the record and released whenever the record in question is disclosed to an authorized party.

 Note: Rights of challenge cannot be used to question substantive educational judgments that are correctly recorded (e.g., course grades with which the student disagrees).

-Students who believe that the adjudication of their challenge was unfair or not in keeping with the provisions of FERPA may request, in writing, assistance from the president of Moravian College to aid them in filing a complaint with the Family Policy and Regulations Office, U.S. Department of Education, Room 1087, 400 Maryland Avenue S.W., Washington, D.C.
+Students who believe that the adjudication of their challenge was unfair or not in keeping with the provisions of FERPA may request, in writing, assistance from the president of Moravian University to aid them in filing a complaint with the Family Policy and Regulations Office, U.S. Department of Education, Room 1087, 400 Maryland Avenue S.W., Washington, D.C.
 20202.

 Notification of Parents

 Amendments made in 1998 to the basic FERPA legislation provide for the notification of alcohol and drug policy violations to parents when institutional processes have established responsibility for such violations to their child or children.
-Moravian College endorses this policy revision and will, in general, notify parents about such offenses.
+Moravian endorses this policy revision and will, in general, notify parents about such offenses.